hfz1337/Eruditus/README.md

 4. Prepare an SSH key pair to access your private GitHub repository, and put the private key under [.ssh/privkey.pem](./.ssh).
 As for the public key, under your repository settings in the `Deploy keys` section, click on `Add deploy key` and paste your SSH public key (make sure to tick the `Allow write access` box).

 The [sample GitHub repository](https://github.com/hfz1337/discord-oauth2-webapp) already has a workflow for publishing the website to Azure App Service, but you're free to host it somewhere else, or simply keep it in the GitHub repository.
 If you're willing to use Azure, make sure to add the necessary secrets and variables referenced inside the [workflow](https://github.com/hfz1337/discord-oauth2-webapp/blob/main/.github/workflows/publish.yml).

+## /payload setup
+1. Go to bot directory and run `unzip PayloadsAllTheThings.zip`.
+2. In `config.py` go down to line 89 and set `PAYLOADS_DIR` to unzipped folder name.
+3. Set `PAYLOADS_VIEW` variable to txt, page or msg according to your wish.

 ---